thaliaarchi/notes/wspace/assembly/parsing.md

 ### Resolving semicolon ambiguity

-First, parse the program, excluding all tokens on a line after a `;`.
-This subset of the program should be syntactically valid on its own, regardless of whether `;` denotes a comment or an instruction delimiter.
-Then, attempt to parse the sections after semicolons.
-Those instructions must use the same mnemonics as the rest of the program, or `;` denotes a comment.

-During the first pass, whenever a potential `;`-comment is encountered, push the current length of the parsed instructions to a vector, to track the indices where `;`-separated instructions would be inserted.
-Likewise, during the second pass, track the indices where each parsed sub-range ends.
-Then, if it passes the heuristic merge the two instruction vectors using those ranges. `;`-separated instructions are far less common than `;`-comments, so this additional cost is acceptable.
+A `;` can denotes a line comment or an instruction delimiter.
+Parsing should support both and detect which is used.

+First try to parse assuming `;`-comments and detect the style with heuristics as it goes.
+If `;`-delimiters cannot be ruled out, try to parse again assuming `;`-delimiters and accept the AST with fewer errors. `;`-delimiters are far less common than `;`-comments, so the additional cost when used is acceptable.

+The subset of the program with `;`-comments removed will not necessarily be syntactically valid.
+If a macro uses `;`-delimiters, the macro terminator could interpreted as commented out.
+Instructions do not have this problem, because they cannot span multiple lines and thus cannot have `;`-comments between arguments.

+There should be few false positives when detecting `;`-delimiters and most programs cannot be parsed in both styles.
+Although, this does leave the possibility for malicious programs, that would be parsed differently with `;`-comments or `;`-delimiters, I think the benefits outweigh the risk.

 ### Modes